rust-lang/wg-async/src/vision/how_to_vision/applications.md

-# ❓ How to vision: Applications
+# ❓ How to vision: Domains

-[la]: ../applications.md
+[ld]: ../domains.md
 [wg leads]: ../welcome.md#leads

 ## What is this?

-We aim for the [list of applications][la] to be comprehensive.
-Feel free to open PRs that either add new applications or adjust the wording on existing ones.
+We aim for the [list of domains][ld] to be comprehensive.
+Feel free to open PRs that either add new domains or adjust the wording on existing ones.
 The [wg leads] may choose however not to add an application, or to generalize an existing category instead.

 ## FAQs to answer in your PR